norcalcyberops/Attack-and-Detect-With-Wazuh/README.md

    ![Screenshot 2025-02-20 110350](https://github.com/user-attachments/assets/d9170977-fd11-4925-a2de-4236c847d4c9)

-   Using these captured credentials, I SSH into janed workstation (which had been previously identified via the network scan), and conducted lateral movement and privilege escalation.
+   Using these captured credentials, I SSH into janed Linux workstation (which had been previously identified via the network scan), and conducted Lateral Movement and Privilege Escalation.

    ![Screenshot 2025-02-20 111725](https://github.com/user-attachments/assets/a859aa01-1add-4d20-8148-41c4b27637b4)

-   I conducted an nmap scan of the Windows workstation and port probed 5985 and 5986 "HTTP/HTTPS" - ports for WinRM - remote management tool that allows Administrators to manage and interact with remote computers.
+   I conducted an Nmap scan of the Windows workstation and port probed 5985 and 5986 "HTTP/HTTPS" - ports for WinRM - remote management tool that allows Administrators to manage and interact with remote computers.
 WinRM has been heavily      abused in the past to perform lateral movement and privige escalation.

    ![Screenshot 2025-02-20 112918](https://github.com/user-attachments/assets/a7c24cf9-efe0-4f75-a94a-e1e85d4f5c84)